CommWebTeam/gen_dw_format/table_formatter/README.md

 ## Implementation details

 The tables in the HTML document are stored in an array.
+Each table is an object containing the following properties:
+- attr: the table tag itself, including its attributes.
+- caption: the caption tag for the table, an empty string if there is no caption.
-Each table in this array of tables contains an array of its rows.
-Each row in this array of rows contains an array of its cells, making the overall array a triple nested array:
+- rows: an array of the table's rows.

+Each row in the array of rows contains the following properties:
+- attr: the tr tag itself, including its attributes.
+- cells: an array of the row's cells.

+This makes the overall array a triple nested array, e.g.
-- [Table One: [Row 1: [Cell 1a, Cell 2a], Row 2: [Cell 2a, Cell 2b]], Table Two: ...]
+- [Table One: Caption, [Row 1: [Cell 1a, Cell 2a], Row 2: [Cell 2a, Cell 2b]],
+- Table Two: Caption, [Row 1: [Cell 1a]],
+- Table Three: ...]

-This array accounts for rowspan and colspan.
-For example, suppose that in the 2nd row, the 1st cell spans three columns, so [2, 1] contains a value, but [2, 2] and [2, 3] are just spans of [2, 1].
-Then, if you apply a function on the 3rd column, [x, 3], the function will see that the 3rd column in the 2nd row [2, 3] is just a placeholder, so it will NOT edit any cells in the 2nd row.
+Each table array accounts for rowspan and colspan.
+For example, suppose that in the 2nd row, (2, y), the 1st cell spans three columns, so (2, 1) contains a value, but (2, 2) and (2, 3) are just spans of (2, 1).
+Then, if you apply a function on the 3rd column, (x, 3), the function will see that the 3rd column in the 2nd row (2, 3) is just a placeholder, so it will NOT edit any cells in the 2nd row.

+### Assumptions

 This tool makes some assumptions about the HTML document's formatting when reading the tables into an array.
-Currently, it does not account for nested tables.
+Some major assumptions are as follows:
+- there are no nested tables.
+- there is only a single caption, located right before the opening &lt;table> tag.

+## Adding actions

+Functions for actions are at the bottom of table_format_helpers.js.
+Each function should take in the following as input:
+- a single table array representing the current table (i.e. one index in the overall array of tables)
+- the current row of the cell to work with
+- the current column of the cell to work with

+The function should return the array of tables.